webmakersteve/instagram-php/README.md

 In even brighter news, you can do this in the case of nested properties. `$data->getProperty('user.name.first_name')` If the property is there you'll get it.
 This doesn't support any array indexing or anything yet, so you'll need to deal with that yourself, but I felt that isn't as large a problem.

 There are a few exception classes.
-There is some Isntagram-sourced data in them.
+There is some Instagram-sourced data in them.
 It doesn't just blindly shove the JSON into the message - it tries to actually parse it out and give pertinent information.
 So, enjoy that.

 Let me know what you think.
 Stars are great.
 Pull requests are better.

+## Moar docs

+Going through the actual code is pretty easy, and makes it pretty easy to see what's going on.
+But in case that isn't for you just check out [the documentation](http://webmakersteve.github.io/instagram-php)

 ## License